matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 generate several other events in order to manage permissions in this room.
 This
 includes:

- - ``m.room.power_levels`` : Sets the power levels of users.
+ - ``m.room.power_levels`` : Sets the power levels of users and required power levels.
  - ``m.room.join_rules`` : Whether the room is "invite-only" or not.
- - ``m.room.add_state_level``: The power level required in order to add new state to the room (as opposed to updating exisiting state)
- - ``m.room.send_event_level`` : The power level required in order to send a message in this room.
- - ``m.room.ops_level`` : The power level required in order to kick or ban a user from the room or redact an event in the room.

 See `Room Events`_ for more information on these events.